maxivak/template-docker-chef-provisioning/readme.md

 This will copy cookbooks and config.json to the container and then run chef-client from inside the container.

+Workflow:
+* it will copy all cookbooks from `cookbooks` directory to the container If you need more cookbooks, copy them as well.

+* it runs `chef-client -z` in local mode from inside the container.

 # Build Docker image with Chef